-CERTIFICATE FOR RESOLUTION THE STATE OF TEXAS § STEPHEN F. AUSTIN STATE UNIVERSITY § I, the undersigned officer of the Board of Regents of Stephen F. Austin State University hereby certify as follows: 1.
-The Board of Regents of Stephen F. Austin State University convened it REGULAR MEETING ON THE 30 th DAY OF JANUARY, 2023, at the designated meeting place and the roll was called of the duly constituted officers and members of said Board, to-wit: Karen G. Gantt - Chair M. Thomas Mason - Vice Chair Jennifer Wade Winston - Secretary David R. Alders - Member Robert A. Flores - Member Brigettee Carnes Henderson - Member Judy Larson Olson - Member Laura Rectenwald - Member Nancy C. Windham - Member Damon Derrick, General Counsel to the Board of Regents and all of said persons were present, except:, thus constituting a quorum Whereupon, among other business, the following was transacted at said Meeting: a written A RESOLUTION RELATING TO ESTABLISHING THE BOARD'S INTENTION TO REIMBURSE FOR THE EXPENDITURE OF FUNDS RELATING TO THE ACQUIRING, PURCHASING, CONSTRUCTING, IMPROVING, RENOVATING, ENLARGING OR EQUIPPING PROPERTY AND FACILITIES, INCLUDING ROADS AND RELATED INFRASTRUCTURE FOR AN INTERDISCIPLINARY AND APPLIED SCIENCES BUILDING APPROVED BY THE 87 TH TEXAS LEGISLATURE FROM THE PROCEEDS OF TAX- EXEMPT OBLIGATIONS TO BE ISSUED BY THE BOARD; AUTHORIZING OTHER MATTERS INCIDENT AND RELATED THERETO; AND PROVIDING AN EFFECTIVE DATE was duly introduced for the consideration of said Board and duly read.
-It was then duly move and seconded that said Resolution be adopted; and, after due discussion, said motion, carrying wit it the adoption of said Resolution, prevailed and carried by the following vote: AYES:
+CERTIFICATE FOR RESOLUTION THE STATE OF TEXAS § § STEPHEN F. AUSTIN STATE UNIVERSITY § I, the undersigned officer of the Board of R hereby certify as follows: egents of Stephen F. Austin State University, 1.
+The Board of Regents of Stepher REGULAR MEETING ON THE 30 th DAY OF JAN and the roll was called of the duly constituted office Karen G. Gantt - Cha M. Thomas Mason - Jennifer Wade Winsto David R. Alders - Me Robert A. Flores - Me Brigettee Carnes Hen- Judy Larson Olson - Laura Rectenwald - Mency C. Windham - Vice Chair on - Secretary mber ember derson - Member Member Member Damon Derrick, General Cou insel to the Board of Regents and all of said persons were present, except: Whereupon, among other business, the following w , thus constituting a quorum. as transacted at said Meeting: a written A RESOLUTION RELATING TO EINTENTION TO REIMBURSE FOR TRELATING TO THE ACQUIRING, PROPERTY AND FACILITIES, INCLINFRASTRUCTURE FOR AN INTERSCIENCES BUILDING APPROLEGISLATURE FROM THE PROBLIGATIONS TO BE ISSUED BY OTHER MATTERS INCIDENT AN PROVIDING AN EFI THE EXPENDITURE OF FUNDS URCHASING, CONSTRUCTING, NLARGING OR EQUIPPING UDING ROADS AND RELATED RDISCIPLINARY AND APPLIED VED BY THE 87 TH TEXAS DCEEDS OF TAX- EXEMPT THE BOARD; AUTHORIZING D RELATED THERETO; AND FECTIVE DATE was duly introduced for the consideration of said E and seconded that said Resolution be adopted; and, a it the adoption of said Resolution, prevailed and car fter due discussion, said motion, carrying with AYES: NOES: